 Zelensky will address the UN Security Council on Tuesday.

-US and UK said to have approved long-range strikes behind closed doors, but are preserving the element of surprise
+US and UK are said to have approved long-range strikes behind closed doors, but are preserving the element of surprise.

 After touring an ammunition plant in US President Joe Biden’s hometown of Scranton, Pennsylvania, and his subsequent visit to the UN General Assembly, Zelensky’s next order of business is to present his peace plan (which he also refers to as a “Victory Plan”) to Biden in person.
 Part of his outline renews calls for a free hand in aiming donated long-range missiles at Russian targets.

-Thus far, Biden’s administration has made no announcement that it will reverse its policies and allow Kyiv to use US-made long-range weapons deep within Russia, but the Times (UK) recently reported that a hushed pact between London and Washington on that issue was hatched last week.
+Thus far, Biden’s administration has not announce that it will reverse its policies and allow Kyiv to use US-made long-range weapons deep within Russia.
+However, the Times (UK) recently reported that a pact between London and Washington was hatched last week.

 Advertisement

-The article’s authors reported that two different statements from the British and American sides for their joint press conference were prepared with regard to the use of Storm Shadow and US-made missiles: “One was drafted to announce the decision to authorize Ukraine’s use of the missiles, and the other, which was delivered, said they were still considering the request.”
+The article’s authors reported that two different statements from the British and American sides for their joint press conference were prepared about the use of Storm Shadow and US-made missiles: “One was drafted to announce the decision to authorize Ukraine’s use of the missiles, and the other, which was delivered, said they were still considering the request.”

 “The Times understands there is wariness about publicizing the move in advance to alert Russia,” they wrote.

-Japan lodged a “very serious protest” with Moscow after a Russian patrol plane entered its airspace three times, AFP quoted the Japanese defense minister as saying on Monday, reporting that Tokyo scrambled fighter jets and issuing radio and flare warnings.
+Japan lodged a “very serious protest” with Moscow after a Russian patrol plane entered its airspace three times, AFP quoted the Japanese defense minister as saying on Monday.
+It reported that Tokyo scrambled fighters that issued radio and flare warnings.

 Advertisement